sunwng/books-i-read/Monolith to Microservices.md

     - Knowing dependencies b/w domains
         - can figure out which domain is easier to extract than others

+## CH03.
+Splitting the Monolith

+- Leaving functionality in monolith gives us more options
+    - rollback point, validation, parallel implementation, …
+- Rewrite only small pieces of functionality at a time and ship it to customer regularly

 ## CH04.
 Decomposing the Database

 - Splitting the database first, or code?